wordofwarning/wordofwarning.org/socialexperiment/may2025/index.md

 <hr>
 **Joely Mae Greally & Jasmine Naila Burt** · *Not Made To Last*

-Insta <a href="https://instagram.com/joelymaegreally" target="_blank">@joelymaegreally</a> · <a href="https://instagram.com/j.a.z.z.m.n" target="_blank">@j.a.z.z.m.n</a>
+<a href="https://joelymaegreally.co.uk" target="_blank">joelymaegreally.co.uk</a> · Insta <a href="https://instagram.com/joelymaegreally" target="_blank">@joelymaegreally</a> <a href="https://instagram.com/j.a.z.z.m.n" target="_blank">@j.a.z.z.m.n</a>
 <hr>
 **Julie Burrow** · *An Evening With Me, Rosy Maple*

-Rosy Maple is the hardest-working moth in showbusiness.
-Used to riding high as the only moth in Hollywood, Rosy's now on her uppers, touring smaller venues she's never heard of.
+Rosy Maple is the hardest-working moth in showbusiness.<br>Used to riding high as the only moth in Hollywood, Rosy's now on her uppers, touring smaller venues she's never heard of.
 She's determined to wow audiences with her stellar talent, cluelessly bringing Broadway-level energy to the stages of the North West with a big dose of silly, colourful fun.

 Insta <a href="https://instagram.com/juliesusieb" target="_blank">@juliesusieb</a>
 <hr>
 **Lizzy Owen** · *[PAIN]ting*

-A visual and visceral interdisciplinary response to the turmoil of existing.
-How can music and paint explore notions of how we view ourselves?
-Can a conversation between these expose the realities that come with being in the world and our bodies out on display for judgement and perception?
-And how does this affect our own view of ourselves and our physical being?
-The body is on display for exposure and judgement.
+A visual and visceral interdisciplinary response to the turmoil of existing.<br>How can music and paint explore notions of how we view ourselves?<br>Can a conversation between these expose the realities that come with being in the world and our bodies out on display for judgement and perception?<br>And how does this affect our own view of ourselves and our physical being?<br>The body is on display for exposure and judgement.

 Insta <a href="https://instagram.com/lizzyowenn" target="_blank">@lizzyowenn</a>
 <hr>